Losing your job can be a stressful and emotional experience—regardless of the circumstances.

 Make sure to optimize your LinkedIn page with relevant keywords and information about your skills and experience.

-Pro Tip: A great way to check your LinkedIn profile is to download Teal's Free Chrome Extension, which includes an automated LinkedIn Review.
+Pro Tip: A great way to check your LinkedIn profile is to download Teal's Free Chrome Extension, which includes an automated LinkedIn Profile Review.
 Once you install the extension, navigate to your LinkedIn profile page and click on the Teal logo.
 You'll see a list of recommendations on how best to optimize your profile, and you can make updates as needed.

 Once your resume and LinkedIn profile are ready, it's time to start researching job openings in your field (or in the industry you want to work in)—identifying positions that align with your career goals.

-Stay organized and, in one central location, track 10–15 jobs each day that interest you using a tool like the Teal Job Tracker.
+Stay organized and, in one central location, track 10–15 jobs each day that interest you using a tool like the Teal Job Application Tracker.
 Of course, you don't have to apply to all of these jobs, but having the details in one place will help you sort through them quickly and easily.

 After you've identified potential job opportunities, it's time to start applying!